Fishing

 northern waters.

-limited liability companies utilising outside money met these needs.
-Hull and
+companies utilising outside money met these needs.
+Hull and Grimsby specialised

-Grimsby specialised in the long-range Icelandic grounds; while other ports such
+in the long-range Icelandic grounds; while other ports such as Aberdeen, North

-as Aberdeen, North Shields and Fleetwood, did not venture quite so far.
-The
+Shields and Fleetwood, did not venture quite so far.
+The ports that prospered

 As could be predicted there was